-The Galter Library is open to Northwestern University faculty, staff members, students, and alumni; however, the Special Collections Department is open to all scholars who wish to use the Library's historical materials.
+The Galter Library is open to Northwestern University faculty, staff members, students, and alumni; however, the Special Collections Reading Room is open to all scholars who wish to use the Library's historical materials.
 Please contact us prior to coming to the Library for information on how to access the collection.
-We can be reached at 312-503-1913 or 312-503-8109, by email, or by U.S. mail: 303 East Chicago Avenue, Chicago, IL 60611.
+We can be reached at 312-503-8133, by email, or by U.S. mail: 303 East Chicago Avenue, Chicago, IL 60611.

-Some services such as scanning and printing, photography, and research are fee-based; please contact the Librarian for details.
+Some services such as scanning and printing, photography, and research are fee-based.
+Please contact us for details.

 For a list of some relevant resources, see the History of Medicine GalterList complied by librarians.